SubJunk/TimelineTools/README.md

 There's no build/compile step and no development packages are needed.

+Each push will trigger a Travis build which will run ESLint and stylelint.
+If either of them report errors, any Pull Request related to the branch will be prevented from being merged.

-Optionally you can run `yarn install` to install ESLint and related plugins to help with development.
+Optionally you can also run them locally to help with development.
+To do this, run `yarn install` to install the tools, and you will probably also want to install the relevant extensions in your IDE.

 There is a garbage collection functionality built-in to check the database for orphans.
 It can be run by adding `gc` to the URL, e.g. `index.html#!?id=ThorVol1373&gc` and looking in the browser console.